 The Vicar of Wakefield, by Oliver Goldsmith, 1766

 A very nice fictional story all about the trials and tribulations of the family of Dr Charles Primrose, who is the Vicar of Wakefield.
-Lots of money gets lost and then in the end, money turns up and lots of people get married.
+Lots of money gets lost and then in the end, money turns up and many of the characters get married and presumably live happily ever after.
 An excellent story.